Activists step up trainings amid Trump deportation threats

 “He failed to remain silent,” said the U.S. citizen mother of five.
 “He proceeded and told the truth.”

-The Chicago woman now spends her time teaching others how to avoid her husband’s fate, part of a growing national effort since President Donald Trump took office that has taken on new urgency in recent days.
-As he kicked off his 2020 campaign, Trump proclaimed that his administration is going to launch a new operation in the coming days to deport millions living in the country illegally.
+The Chicago woman now spends her time teaching others how to avoid her husband’s fate, part of a growing national effort since President Donald Trump took office that took on new urgency in recent days.
+As he kicked off his 2020 campaign, Trump had proclaimed that his administration would launch a new operation in the coming days to deport millions living in the country illegally.
+On Saturday, he tweeted that he had delayed the plan two weeks in hopes that Democrats and Republicans could work out solutions to “Asylum and Loophole problems at the Southern Border.”

 From Los Angeles to Atlanta, advocates and attorneys have brought “know-your-rights” workshops to schools, churches, storefronts and consulates, tailoring their efforts on what to do if Immigration and Customs Enforcement shows up at home or on the road.
 They’ve role-played interactions, handed out pocket guides, provided hotlines, hosted webinars and offered scripts.
-The result, advocates argue, is more savvy immigrants who are increasingly refusing to open their doors or provide information, something they hope will blunt any impact of Trump’s latest operation.
+The result, advocates argue, is more savvy immigrants who are increasingly refusing to open their doors or provide information, something they hope will blunt any impact of any operation.

 “It’s more about making sure that people feel like they have some power over what is happening in their lives,” said Katarina Ramos, a National Immigrant Justice Center staff attorney.
 “And that they have some control over what is inherently a very scary situation.”